 Take, for instance, the International Standards Organization (ISO).
 It has set up a working group to assess how the existing ISO 27000 family of security standards may be adapted to service the security needs created by the Internet of Things.

 There are also several vendor alliances forming to address the topic of IoT security.
-While each has its own specific purpose and area of interest, it is encouraging to see groups including the Thread Group, the Open Connectivity Foundation, the AllSeen Alliance and the Industrial Internet Consortium apply their expertise to initiatives such as data encryption.
+While each has its own specific purpose and area of interest, it is encouraging to see groups including the Thread Group, the Open Connectivity Foundation and the Industrial Internet Consortium apply their expertise to initiatives such as data encryption.

 So how can you reduce the risks posed by IoT devices within your own home or workplace?